Stefanough/SFA_BLG/source/notes/ruby.html.markdown

 * *@@* are for **class variables**.
 These are shared among objects of a class.
 If one object instance changes the value of the variable, that new value will essentially change for all other object instances.

-* *Double Underscores* the double underscores that surround certain variables indicate that the variables are special and should not be overwritten. `__FILE__` is a special variable that reffers to the actual file that is being interpreted.
-Calling `__FILE__` will prnt the name of the fil.
+* *Double Underscores* the double underscores that surround certain variables indicate that the variables are special and should not be overwritten. `__FILE__` is a special variable that refers to the actual file that is being interpreted.
+Calling `__FILE__` will print the name of the fil.

 **begin/rescue/end blocks in Ruby** - In Ruby, the `rescue` clause is used along with `begin` and `end` to define blocks of code that handle exceptions.
 For example: